-Selena Gomez Shares Cute Photos Of Her Cooking At Home, Recommends Fans Of Some Things To Do During Quarantine
+Selena Gomez Shares Cute Photos Of Her Cooking At Home, Recommends Some Things To Do During Quarantine

 “You are so beautiful,” a fourth admirer commented.

-As previously reported by The Inquisitr, Gomez shared a couple of throwback photos of herself with her friends, Julia Michaels and Justin Tranter, and revealed that she misses hanging out with them.
+As previously reported by The Inquisitr, Gomez shared a couple of throwback photos of herself with her friends Julia Michaels and Justin Tranter, and revealed that she misses hanging out with them.